 16. Get Toasty from a Roasted Coffee

-Portland has a love affair with books and coffee.
+Portland has a love affair with books and coffee (as do we in Seattle).
 When winter arrives, that love only grows stronger.
 Listening to the sound of the rain outside and the coffee shop background murmur while you indulge in a hot cappuccino and get your nose stuck in a book is the ultimate winter activity.

 17. Pop into the Portland Saturday Market